List of birds of Cuba

 This is a list of birds species recorded in the archipelago of Cuba, which consists of the main island of Cuba and over 1000 smaller cays and islands.
-The confirmed avifauna of Cuba included a total of 406 species as of July 2022 according to the Annotated Checklist of the Birds of Cuba.
+The confirmed avifauna of Cuba included a total of 407 species as of May 2023 according to the Annotated Checklist of the Birds of Cuba.
 Of them, 25 are endemic, 15 have been introduced by humans, and 151 are noted as rare.
 Thirty-two endemic subspecies of more widespread species are noted.
 Two species are known to be extinct and two others possibly are.
 An additional 13 species are classed as hypothetical.
 Fifteen species are globally threatened.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.
+Additional accidental species have been added from different sources.

 The following tags have been used to highlight several categories of occurrence.